It typically costs between $3,125 to $8,300 to paint aluminum siding

 Quality of Paint and Primer

-Labor costs are one of the biggest factors affecting the price as they can range from $150 to $350 per hour.
+Labor costs are one of the biggest factors affecting the price as they can range from $25 to $100 per hour for each painter.
 The difference is potentially thousands of dollars, so be sure to do your research.

 This generally applies if you're doing the work yourself.
 If you own a ladder, power washer, and other miscellaneous supplies associated with painting siding, then you're good here.
 But if you don't, you'll either have to buy or rent those items, which adds costs to the project.

 That’s up to you.
 Unlike other jobs like electrical work or plumbing that should almost always be left to a professional, most people can paint siding themselves.
-However, it is hard work, and if you don’t do the job right, your home either won’t look right, or the paint may not last as long.
+However, it is hard work, and if you don’t do the job right, either your home won’t look great or the paint may not last as long.

-Always use oil-based primer for this kind of job.
+Always use oil-based primer for the job of painting your siding.
 If you use a latex-based primer, the ammonia in the paint will react with the metal, which will cause a build-up of gas and corrosion of the metal.
+Oil primer adheres well to aluminum siding and is also durable.

+If you’re having the house painted, make sure to include painting the window trim.
 This might be a good time to take care of other outdoor projects, like cleaning out gutters, hiring someone to install gutter guards, and doing other maintenance work on your home.
-If you’ve got the ladder out anyway, you might as well take care of those other things you’ve probably been procrastinating on.
+If you’ve got the ladder out anyway, you might as well take care of those other things you may have been procrastinating on.